 Rockadelic Records interview with Rich Haupt

-At what point did you decide to start collecting more obscure psych records and what were some of the first you found when you started doing this?
+At what point did you decide to start collecting obscure psychedelic rock records?

 One of the ways to discover these unknown bands was to hit the road and search for unknown records, of which there were many.
 Mark and I both had pretty serious 9-5 gigs but we would still manage to squeeze in road trips around the country.
 At this time you could walk into any decent record shop and walk out with stacks of unknown private press LP’s for a few bucks a piece.
 Looking back it was pretty mind boggling that we could hit a place like Ralph’s Records in Lubbock and walk out with 100+ records that were unknown at the time but are Acid Archive staples today.
 Tracking down these bands and asking if they had unreleased tapes or were interested in re-releasing their LP was how Rockadelic got off the ground.
 I have many stories about these digging trips ranging from hitting a Mexican Distributor in East L.A. and finding boxes of great S.A. psych to digging through active chicken coops that contained piles of records.
 My brother John was going to school in Texas at this time and would accompany us on some of these trips.
 Today he is one of the worlds biggest Heavy Metal dealers and runs the O.P.M. record label.

 Would it be possible to go through Rockadelic discography?